Caitlin Clark: 2020–21: Freshman season

 Clark helped Iowa achieve a runner-up finish at the Big Ten tournament, where she was named to the all-tournament team and recorded 37 assists, the most in the event's history.
 In the second round of the NCAA tournament, she posted 35 points, seven rebounds and six assists in an 86–72 win over Kentucky.
 She broke program single-game records for points and three-pointers (6) in the tournament.
 Iowa reached the Sweet 16, where Clark scored 21 points in a 92–72 loss to first-seeded UConn.
 She was named a first-team All-American by the United States Basketball Writers Association (USBWA), a second-team All-American by the Associated Press (AP) and made the Women's Basketball Coaches Association (WBCA) Coaches' All-America team.
 Clark became the first freshman to win the Dawn Staley Award, which honors the best Division I guard.
 She shared two major Division I freshman of the year awards with Paige Bueckers of UConn: the Tamika Catchings Award, presented by the USBWA, and the WBCA Freshman of the Year award.
 As a freshman, Clark averaged 26.6 points, 7.1 assists, and 5.9 rebounds per game.
 She led the NCAA Division I in scoring and ranked second in assists and three-pointers per game.
-Her totals in points, assists, field goals and three-pointers also led the Division I. She set program freshman records for points and assists and had the fourth-highest scoring average in Iowa history.
+Her totals in points, assists, field goals and three-pointers also led Division I. She set program freshman records for points and assists and had the fourth-highest scoring average in Iowa history.